nickzeppos/cel/README.md

 *Associated endpoint(s)*
   - `/member`

+## billsList
+**NOTE: DEPRECATED.
+As of 1/2024, Congress.gov API exposes bill endpoints for reserved bills.
+No longer necessary to construct a bill list before getting bills, just have to know count.**

+`billsList.asset.ts`

+*What is it?*
+  - A list of all bill numbers in a given `congress` and `chamber`.
+Previously used to construct the range of bill numbers over which bills were fetched.

 # How to write a new asset
 **Defining asset and associated methods**
  1. Define an asset in its own file, in `src/assets` (e.g., `billsCount.asset.ts`).